VivekThusu/fire/README.md

 ````
 OR

-* For generating the docker image as well, run the below command
+* For generating the docker image as well, run the below command and it will create a docker image called "fire"
 ```bash
 mvn clean install -Ddocker
 ```